kissato70/dist-upload/README.md

 ___
 __`WARNING`:__ Be aware of keeping your config file away of your public Git repository and never publish it with your files!
 It doesn't contain your Amazon password, but the names of your buckets, which are public readable (and if you not set up it's access policy correctly, even publicly writeable)!!!
 So, make sure, your .gitignore file contains the name of the config file, even so the backup bucket is hidden from the public by having no public access, and the main bucket (used for static website hosting) is not writeable, by limiting the write access for your AWS role only.

-__The script is not sending out any of your passwords or sensitive data, storing everything locally.__
+__The script is not sending out any of your passwords or sensitive data, storing everything locally in your root folder.__

 ___